Petroleum industry in Canada: History

 The Canadian petroleum industry developed in parallel with that of the United States.
 The first oil well in Canada was dug by hand (rather than drilled) in 1858 by James Miller Williams near his asphalt plant at Oil Springs, Ontario.
 At a depth of 4.26 m he struck oil, one year before "Colonel" Edwin Drake drilled the first oil well in the United States.
-Williams later went on to found "The Canadian Oil Company" which qualified as the world’s first integrated oil company.
+Williams later went on to found the Canadian Oil Company which qualified as the world’s first integrated oil company.

 Petroleum production in Ontario expanded rapidly, and practically every significant producer became his own refiner.
 By 1864, 20 refineries were operating in Oil Springs and seven in Petrolia, Ontario.
+Oil was also found by the nearby town of Bothwell, resulting in a short-lived oil boom there in the mid-1860s.
 However, Ontario's status as an important oil producer did not last long.
 By 1880 Canada was a net importer of oil from the United States.

 Western Canadian Sedimentary Basin Most of Canada's oil and gas production occurs in the Western Canadian Sedimentary Basin which stretches from southwestern Manitoba to northeastern BC.
 The basin also covers most of Alberta, the southern half of Saskatchewan and the southwest corner of the Northwest Territories.

 Canada's unique geography, geology, resources and patterns of settlement have been key factors in the history of Canada.
 The development of the petroleum sector helps illustrate how they have helped make the nation quite distinct from the United States.
 Unlike the United States, which has a number of different major oil producing regions, the vast majority of Canada's petroleum resources are concentrated in the enormous Western Canadian Sedimentary Basin (WCSB), one of the largest petroleum-containing formations in the world.
 It underlies 1400000 km2 of Western Canada including most or part of four western provinces and one northern territory.
 Consisting of a massive wedge of sedimentary rock up to 6 km thick extending from the Rocky Mountains in the west to the Canadian Shield in the east, it is far distant from Canada's east and west coast ports as well as its historical industrial centres.
 It is also far from American industrial centres.
 Because of its geographic isolation, the area was settled relatively late in the history of Canada, and its true resource potential was not discovered until after World War II.
 As a result, Canada built its major manufacturing centres near its historic hydroelectric power sources in Ontario and Quebec, rather than its petroleum resources in Alberta and Saskatchewan.
 Not knowing about its own potential, Canada began to import the vast majority of its petroleum from other countries as it developed into a modern industrial economy.